 Believe it or not, there's no sex or blood in this 1974 joint about some teenagers getting lost in the countryside.
 Just a tension developed by being at the mercy of an inbred family on some Texas backwater murdering shit.
 It begins with first victim William Vail who hears faint squealing noises coming from within an abandoned house.
 Like a regular dumbass white dude, he goes in to investigate and meets his fate.

 It’s the sound design and framing.
 The first half takes place from a distance, so in a way, there’s some comfort here, but at the very last minute our guy seems to trip into danger moments before a man in butcher’s clothing appears, immediately knocking Kirk with a hammer causing him to twitch violently on the floor.
 There’s no suspenseful music here to remind you that this is a movie.
-It just happens; a metal door shutting, leaving us to imagine what this “butcher” will do to poor old Kirk.
+It just happens; a metal door shuts, leaving us to imagine what this “butcher” will do to poor old Kirk.

 Enemy, House spider